top of page

 2. Compost Tea Soak

-Compost tea, a liquid extract teeming with beneficial microbes, can be used to rapidly charge biochar.
-Steep the biochar in aerated compost tea for 24-48 hours.
-This method is faster than compost charging but requires additional preparation of the compost tea.
+Compost tea, a liquid extract teeming with beneficial microbes, can be used to rapidly charge biochar when immediate application is needed.

 3. Worm Castings Soak

-Worm castings, another rich source of microbes and nutrients, can be used similarly to compost tea.
-Soak the biochar in a solution of water mixed with worm castings tea for a day or two.
-Similar to compost tea, this method offers a faster charging time compared to composting.
+To charge biochar with worm castings, soak the biochar in a solution of water mixed with worm castings tea for a day or two.

 4. Manure Soak